CUBRID/cubrid-manual/en/sql/function/typecast_fn.rst

 .. function:: STR_TO_DATE (string, format)

-    The **STR_TO_DATE** function converts the given character string to a date/time value by interpreting it according to the specified format and operates in the opposite way to the :func:`DATE_FORMAT`.
+    The **STR_TO_DATE** function converts the given character string to a date/time value by interpreting it according to the specified format and operates in the opposite way to the :func:`DATE_FORMAT` function.
 The return value is determined by the date/time part included in the character string and it is one of the **DATETIME**, **DATE** and **TIME** types.

     :param string: All character string types can be specified.
     :param format: Specifies the format to interpret the character string.
 You should use character strings including % for the format specifiers.
-See the table, :ref:`date/time format 2 <datetime-format2>` of :func:`DATE_FORMAT`.
+See :ref:`Date/Time Format 2 <datetime-format2>` table of :func:`DATE_FORMAT` function.
     :rtype: DATETIME, DATE, TIME

-For the *format* argument to assign, see :ref:`date/time format 2 <datetime-format2>` table of the :func:`DATE_FORMAT`.
+For the *format* argument to assign, see :ref:`Date/Time Format 2 <datetime-format2>`  table of the :func:`DATE_FORMAT`.

 When the *format* argument is assigned, the *string* is interpreted according to the specified language.
 At that time, the language specified to the **intl_date_lang** system parameter is applied.
 For example, when the language is "de_DE" and the *format* is "%d %M %Y", the string "3 Oktober 2009" is interpreted as the **DATE** type of "2009-10-03".
 When the **intl_date_lang** value is not set, the language applied to the **CUBRID_CHARSET** environment variable is applied.
 When the *format* argument specified is not corresponding to the given *string*, an error is returned.

 0 is not allowed in the argument value corresponding to year, month, and day; however, if 0 is inputted in every argument value corresponding to date and time, the value of **DATE** or **DATETIME** type that has 0 for every date and time value is returned as an exception.
-Note that operation in JDBC program is determined by the configuration of zeroDateTimeBehavior, connection URL property (see "API Reference > JDBC API > JDBC Programming > Connection Configuration").
+Note that operation in JDBC program is determined by the configuration of zeroDateTimeBehavior, connection URL property.
+For more information about zeroDateTimeBehavior, please refer :ref:`jdbc-connection-conf`.

 The following example shows the case when the system parameter **intl_date_lang** is "en_US".